RichardAlcabes22/nba_project/README.md

 - Acquire: Curated dataset from from https://www.basketball-reference.com/ by subsetting team-level statistics which include stats reflecting "skill, talent, and hustle".
 For example, team Field Goal % is a function of skill level(among other contributors), while Steals, Rebounds, or Fouls Drawn are a function of "talent and hustle" (among others).
 - Prepare: Kept outliers after investigating their nature, missingness was a non-issue, as there were ZERO entries containing NULL values for predictors.
 StandardScaler used for scaling purposes.
 Split into ML subsets (Train/Validate/Test).
 - Explore: Univariate and multi-variate analysis, correlation matrix, 2D visualization, correlation significance testing, 2-sample T-testing for significant differences in means.
 - Model: Established a baseline "Precision" for Positive class of 56.5% using the most frequent target occurance of "yes: playoffs".
-Then with a Vanilla, Obviously Overfit, DecisionTreeClassifier with default hyperparameters, established a new Precision floor of 82.0%.
-After trying different tree-based and non-tree-based algorithms with differing tunings, findings indicated a DecisionTree Classifier with a max_depth setting of 4 yielded best results (88.0% Precision on Test).
+Then with a DecisionTreeClassifier with MaxDepth set to 4, established a new Precision floor of 86.0%.
+After creating models with different tree-based and non-tree-based algorithms and multiple tunings, findings indicated a Multi-Layer Perceptron with a three hidden layers (256,128,64 nodes) yielded best validation results (90.0% Precision on Test).
 - Deliver: Please refer to this doc as well as the Final_NBA.ipynb file for the finished version of the presentation, in addition to each of the underlying exploratory notebooks.

 #### Initial hypotheses and questions: